 Mr. Rubinstein has successfully tried many cases before juries, both Federal and state.
 He is a member of the Million Dollar Advocates Forum; a national trade group comprised of attorneys who have achieved verdicts or settlements of at least $1 million.
 Less than 1% of the nation’s attorneys are members of the Forum.

 Mr. Rubinstein is a member of the Bars of the State of Florida and the State of New York, and is admitted to practice before the United States District Court for the Southern District of Florida.
-He has been a member of Fifteenth Judicial Circuit Grievance Committee “C” since October 2011.
+He is a past chairman of Fifteenth Judicial Circuit Grievance Committee “C”.

 Office: Boca Raton, Florida